jywu20/Notes/Linguistics/English/cambridge.md

 heads, i.e. NP not DP - may be interpreted as resembling HPSG, but CGEL is not strictly movement-less), so probably this is not surprising.

-# Terms and organization of grammar
+# Terminology and organization of grammar

 The description framework is introduced in 1.4.
 Here is a sketch of the system (for a review about its relation to the generative enterprise, see Culicover 2004):